 When the sweltering summer sun gets to be too much for your dog's normal outdoor activities, swimming ability is a great way to help them cool off.
 Dog cooling gear and sun protection are excellent tools for keeping your dog safe on a hot day, but nothing beats the cooling effects of letting your best dog go for a cool dip.

 Not only will the cool water provide immediate relief from the heat, but as they dry, more heat will be pulled from their body and as moisture from their coat evaporates.

 Build Your Dog's Stamina

-For dogs that struggle to maintain a healthy weight, swimming might be just the activity they need to boost activity.
+For small dogs that struggle to maintain a healthy weight, swimming might be just the activity they need to boost activity.
 Swimming is a fun full-body workout that will help a chunky or lazy pooch build endurance.
 Swimming is also ideal for senior dogs that just don't have as much energy as they used to.

 Even short swimming sessions can help boost your dog's exercise routine and contribute to a healthy weight and more appropriate muscle growth.
 This additional exercise can also help to strengthen and support heart health.

 Swimming is something you can do with your best dog.
 You get the same benefits that they do, so why not dip your toes in the water and splash around with your dog's chest and neck?